kharchenkolab/conos/README.md

 #### Building Docker image from the Dockerfile

-If you want to build image by your own, download the [Dockerfile](https://github.com/kharchenkolab/conos/blob/master/dockers/Dockerfile) (available in this repo under `/dockers`) and run to following command to build it:
+If you want to build image by your own, download the [Dockerfile](https://github.com/kharchenkolab/conos/blob/master/docker/Dockerfile) (available in this repo under `/dockers`) and run to following command to build it:
 ```
 docker build -t conos .
 ```
-This will create a "conos" docker image on your system (please be patient, as the build takes approximately 30-50 minutes).
+This will create a "conos" docker image on your system (please be patient, as the build could take approximately 30-50 minutes to finish).
 You can then run it using the following command:
 ```
 docker run -d -p 8787:8787 -e PASSWORD=pass --name conos -it conos